mapmeld/Majuro-Marshall-Islands/README.md

 <br/><br/>
 <a href="http://mapmeld.github.com/Majuro-Marshall-Islands/">Interactive version</a>
 <br/><br/>
-Also see <a href="http://mapmeld.github.com/Majuro-Marshall-Islands/arno.html">Arno Atoll</a>
+Also see <a href="http://mapmeld.github.com/Majuro-Marshall-Islands/arno.html">Arno Atoll</a> (at right in the same satellite photo)
 <br/><br/>
 Data &copy; OpenStreetMap contributors
 </td>